thorpej/nabud/README.md

 and DES is used to decrypt them.
 The following cryptographic libraries are currently supported:

 * CommonCrypto (the native API on macOS)
 * OpenSSL's _libcrypto_.
-This is the native API already provided by many Unix-like systems, so it's unlikely that you'll have to go find and install it.
+This is the native API already provided by many Unix-like systems, but you may have to go and install the "development" portion of the package in order to get the header files.

 In order to download from remote sources, such as NabuRetroNet, an SSL library is required.
 The following SSL libraries are currently supported: